llctrautmann/Obsidian/log.md

 # 07-08-2024
 - #python: `.clear()` to empty lists
+- #PyTorch: lightning callbacks allows to compartmentalise the code really nicely

 # 03-08-2024
 - #todo

 ---
 # 02-08-2024
-- #python Data loaders in Lightning might need to be defined in the global scope and not in the training function.
+- #PyTorch python Data loaders in Lightning might need to be defined in the global scope and not in the training function.
 I have run into weird behaviours that are so regular that they look like some major implementation error.

 ---